openfedem/fedem-gui/BUILD.md

 # FEDEM GUI Build

-Currently, we support building on Windows only, using Microsoft Visual Studio 2019 or later, and with Intel&reg; Fortran Compilers for the Fortran modules.
+Currently, we support building on Windows only, using Microsoft Visual Studio 2022 or later, and with Intel&reg; Fortran Compilers for the Fortran modules.
-The build system is based on the [CMake](https://cmake.org/) tool, which is embedded in the Visual Studio 2019 installation.
+The build system is based on the [CMake](https://cmake.org/) tool, which is embedded in the Visual Studio 2022 installation.

+See [below](#build-fedem-gui-application-on-linux) for ongoing effort to build the GUI application on Linux.

 ## Build of external 3rd-party modules